McGill-ECSE321-Fall2021/project-group-02/README.md

 <br />
 Sami Ait Ouahmane is a third year (U2) student in Software Engineering <br />
 Julie Chen is a fourth year (U3) student in Bioengineering, with a minor in Software Engineering <br />
-Hyunbum Cho is a U3 student in Software Engineering <br />
+Hyunbum Cho is a fourth year (U3) student in Software Engineering <br />
 Vy-Kha Huynh is a second year (U2) student in Software Engineering <br />
 Niilo Vuokila is a third year (U3) student in Computer Engineering <br />
 John Park is a third year (U3) student in Software Engineering <br />